“Big enough to serve … small enough to care.” That’s our motto. That’s what we do.

 As of March 2015 we are proud to serve more than 2,400 members.

-- To provide members with a high return on their savings and low rates on loans as well as other financial services based upon co-operative principles.
+- To provide members with low rates on loans and a high return on their savings as well as other financial services based upon co-operative principles.

 - To provide our members with a convenient, friendly atmosphere and offer them the opportunity to achieve a higher standard of living with a feeling of ownership of the credit union.